 At college level, students enjoy a general education that is both broad and deep.
 Our main priority is to enable them to understand their natural, technical and cultural surroundings in Switzerland as well as on an international level.
 This includes, amongst other things, educational excursions, summer and winter sports camps, day trips to cultural and scientific institutions, visits to the theatre, participation in athletic and academic competitions, author readings and musical performances from the German-, English-, and French-speaking cultural spheres, as well as a one-week industry placement in a local company.

 In addition to gaining the ability to participate in multilingual classes in a natural way, our students also acquire solid and hands-on computer skills.
 They each receive their own laptop, which is used extensively in class and at home.
 Furthermore, students have the opportunity to earn language certificates in English and French.

 Matura and IB

-Our students graduate from the Bilingual College with the Swiss bilingual Matura.
+Our high school students graduate from the Bilingual College with the nationally recognised Swiss Matura.
 However, as a recognised IB World School, we also offer them the opportunity to simultaneously obtain the International Baccalaureate Diploma (IB).
 During their final two years in college, students follow an integrated programme that prepares them for both sets of exams.
 With this dual qualification, they are ideally prepared for taking up their studies at Swiss or international universities.

 The academically challenging combination of Matura and IB Diploma is only offered at a handful of Swiss schools, making it one of the distinct benefits of studying at SIS.